MohammadFaizIqbalFaiz/spartan-st/README.md

 ## Tested environment

-SPARTAN was developed and tested with the following package versions:
+Spartan was developed and tested with the following package versions:

 - numpy 2.2.6
 - scipy 1.15.2